-A Hawaii power of attorney is a form that complies with the laws set in place under Hawaii’s statues.
+A Hawaii power of attorney is a form that complies with the laws set in place under Hawaii’s statutes known as the Uniform Power of Attorney Act.
 The state provides a copy of the form here.
-A full list of the laws applicable to a Hawaii power of attorney is available to give both agents and grantors a full scope of the applicable laws and limitations of a power of attorney.
+A full list of the laws applicable to a Hawaii power of attorney is available to give both agents and principals a full scope of the applicable laws and limitations of a power of attorney.

 General Power of Attorney